SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Chaga (Inonotus obliquus) grows on birch trees and is a combination of the roots (mycelium) of the mushroom and the scar tissue of the tree.

-Commonly called the clinker polypore it looks like a chunk of creosote on the side of the tree.
+Commonly called the clinker polypore, it looks like a chunk of creosote on the side of the tree.
 It’s hard as a rock and usually harvested with an ax or stout machete.

-Ground into a coarse powder and brewed into a tea or made into a tincture, Chaga is a powerful anti-inflammatory and immune booster.
+Ground into a coarse powder and brewed into tea or made into a tincture, Chaga is a powerful anti-inflammatory and immune booster.
 The tea tastes reminiscent of maple sap (not syrup).

-When taking the tea have a glass or two each day while you are feeling under the weather.
+When taking the tea, have a glass or two each day while you are feeling under the weather.
 Use as a tonic once per day when you are feeling fine to keep the nasties away.

 I make and take my own tincture.
-Aside from the anecdote above I haven’t been seriously sick for over 5 years – the same time that I’ve added Chaga to my routine.
+Aside from the anecdote above, I haven’t been seriously sick for over 5 years—the same time that I’ve added Chaga to my routine.

 8. Boilo

 Time to go deep into the backwoods.
-It seems as though every culture has its version of a medicinal hot toddy.
+It seems as though every culture has its own version of a medicinal hot toddy.
 The coal region where my ancestors are from is no different.

 Boilo is the hottest of hot toddies.
 It starts by boiling water, honey, cloves, cinnamon, lemon slices, and orange slices (each family has its own exact mixture).
 Once you have boiled the hell out of that, cool and add a quart of the cheapest whiskey you can find.

 Drink a small glass while still warm and seal up the rest in an old pint jar.
-Warm, drink, repeat until your symptoms subside (or you no longer care).
+Warm, drink, and repeat until your symptoms subside (or you no longer care).

 The honey, cloves, cinnamon, and citrus provide antibacterial, antiviral, and anti-inflammatory cocktail that offers Vitamin C to boot.
 The whiskey adds a touch of “I don’t care about the rest of the problems of the world” as well.

 In my family, boilo is taken when symptoms set in to the point of confining you to a chair for the rest of the day.
-It is taken liberally when returning from a long cold day hunting in the woods… but, I digress.
+It is taken liberally when returning from a long, cold day hunting in the woods, but, I digress.

-To make our favorite recipe for “Boilo, the Traditional Yuletide drink of the Coal Region” go to Coal Region Recipes.
+To make our favorite recipe for “Boilo, the Traditional Yuletide drink of the Coal Region,” go to Coal Region Recipes.

 Bonus: Russian Tea